 As noted by the law faculty in their resolution embracing the Brandeis name, "[t]he legacy of Justice Brandeis has been an historic foundation of the School of Law and is an inspiring charter for its future."

 Today, the law school is believed to be America's fifth oldest in continuous operation.
 The Louis D. Brandeis School of Law is a freestanding building, independent of other units on UofL’s Belknap campus.
 The law building has more than 82,000 square feet, more than half of which constitute the law library.
 The building features modern classrooms and wireless technology throughout, as well as a computer lab, lounge area and the Allen Court Room, an appellate courtroom with a seven-seat bench, witness stand, 12-person jury box, counsel tables and a podium.
 The Breit Courtroom was updated in 2021, through a donation from Marc L. Breit, Esq, with a full-service audio/visual system, a SMART podium, new décor and seating.
 Among its many functions, the courtroom serves as additional classroom space for law students.
 Additional updates include a renovated entrance to the law school, remodeled restrooms and an updated jury/conference room with A/V capabilities.

-The law school's portico, where the remains of Justice Brandeis and his wife, Alice Goldmark Brandeis, are buried, is a place where students place coins, stones (a Jewish tradition), and occasionally even a box of Animal Crackers, which was one of Brandeis' favorite foods.
+The law school's portico, where the remains of Justice Brandeis and his wife, Alice Goldmark Brandeis, are buried, is a place where students place coins, stones (a Jewish tradition), and occasionally even a box of animal crackers, one of Brandeis' favorite foods.
 These tokens are often found during the exam period, when students use them in hopes that doing so will bring them good luck during exams.

 Also, each year during his birthday week in November, a wreath is placed on the grave.
 This is also done whenever there is a Brandeis Medal recipient on campus and when a Supreme Court justice visits the law school.